roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-06 ****** bydlsloan© Russ took his rigid throbber and started smacking Cori's cheeks and lips and nose with it, not hard enough to leave a mark or really hurt, but plenty hard enough to make a loud smacking noise and to sting a bit with each strike.
+Russ took his rigid throbber and started smacking Cori's cheeks and lips and nose with it, not hard enough to leave a mark or really hurt, but plenty hard enough to make a loud smacking noise and to sting a bit with each strike.

  "You can also spank her tongue," Russ continued, demonstrating this procedure as Cori obliging stuck out her tongue.